 Help is on the way!

 Most seniors go through at least one or two major life transitions in their later years.
 Some transitions are welcomed and celebrated, and others can be more challenging.
 Major life changes may happen unexpectedly, or you might have anticipated them for years.
 No matter the circumstances, though, it’s usually difficult to adjust in the following weeks or months.
 Even exciting life transitions can disrupt your daily routine and make you feel stressed or overwhelmed.
+The following are some of the most common senior life transitions:

 • Retirement